April 14th, 2020 – Webinar titled The Spark CaseWise – 2

 Lasik Laser from Carl Zeiss to become operative in 4th week of November.
 A major milestone for Nagpur and Suraj Eye Institute.

-The program is a resounding success with a total of 190 in the audience.
+This was a national post graduate refresher course organised with the All India Ophthalmological Society in association with the Maharashtra Ophthalmological Society.
+It was a 3 day course attended by almost 160 post graduate students from Central India.
+We had almost 30 faculties who deliberated their scientific talks to all the participants.
+Dr. Rashmin Gandhi, Dr. Mohan Rajan, Dr. Sujata Rajan, Dr. Ramesh Kekunniya were amongst the prominent ones.
 The faculty and scientific program was well appreciated and the feedback was in one word ‘Great’.
 The Live webcast was watched by 1600 ophthalmologists, mainly from India but also from countries of UK and Middle East.
-Read a full report

 September 25th, 2012 : Talk at Glaucoma Society of India